 1. Poor search engine optimisation

 We have written extensively on search engine optimization (SEO) and its importance for online businesses cannot be overemphasised.

-SEO refers to various techniques that enable web pages to rank highly on search engine pages and generate traffic to your website.
-It is vital that your website and all the individual web pages are optimised for search engines.
+SEO refers to various techniques that enable web pages to rank highly on search engine pages and generate traffic to websites.
+It is vital that the website and all the individual web pages are optimized for search engines.

-As more and more people go online to carry out research and make purchases, it is important that these potential customers are able to find your business online.
+As more and more people go online to carry out research and make purchases, these potential customers must find business online.

-Also, be sure to optimise your website so it can be accessed on mobile devices, such as tablets and smartphones.
+Also, be sure to optimize the website to be accessed on mobile devices, such as tablets and smartphones.